 We decided that boys learn best when they are hands on and active, something called experiential learning.
 Experiential learning is learning by doing.
 It is learning by being an active participant, rather than a passive listener or note-taker.
 We believe that if you teach a young man different motivational techniques while he is leading a group on the AirSoft field, or rafting down the New River, he is much more likely to absorb what he is being taught.

-The participants in the leadership program canoe and kayak the Greenbrier River, climb some incredible rock faces, go geocaching, learn to bake bread, build benches, and play charades, and so much more.
+The participants in the leadership program canoe and kayak the Greenbrier River, climb some incredible rock faces, go geocaching, learn to bake bread, complete a building project, play charades, and so much more.
 All the while, they are learning about and honing their personal leadership styles.
 We feel that the Academy is such a strong influence on the participants that almost all of our new counselors come from its ranks.

-Please do not hesitate to contact me if you have any questions about our leadership program.
-I’d be happy to speak with you.
+Please do not hesitate to contact us if you have any questions about our leadership program.
+We’d be happy to speak with you.